Here's Why a Moving Pod Is a Necessary Investment

 U-Haul's U-Box Containers

 U-Haul offers several different moving and storage options.
 Their U-Box containers are mobile storage pods that get delivered to your home.
 You or your third-party movers can load them up.
 They are then picked up and delivered to your new home.
 Your containers are stored at their secure storage facility until you’re ready for them to be delivered again.
-There is only one size of storage container, but you’ll be able to order as many as you need.
+There is only one size for storage containers, but you’ll be able to order as many as you need.

 For larger moves, you can also take advantage of their truck services and self-storage facilities.
 U-Haul offers third-party moving services and helps with packing and shipping as well.
 There are more moving services with a variety of options, but you’ll be able to fully customize your move and storage with U-Haul.
 U-Haul moving pods start at $99 per month.
 One pod fits a studio apartment, so you can estimate one U-Box per room in your home.
 U-Haul offers instant online quotes on all of their storage and truck services.